Sundown/T9/README.md

 Does not account for multiple presses... `66` -> `[MNO6][MNO6]` not `N`.

-Intended for 64bit processors, not particularly fast when checking wordlist.
+Not particularly fast when checking wordlist.

 C99 compliant.